cp-algorithms/cp-algorithms/src/others/joseph_problem.md

 # Joseph's Problem

 Problem situation - Given the natural numbers $n$ and $k$.
 All natural numbers from $1$ to $n$ are written in a circle.
-First count the $k^{th}$ number starting from the first one and delete it.
-Then $k$ numbers are counted starting from the next one and the $k^{th}$ is removed again, and so on.
+First count the $k$-th number starting from the first one and delete it.
+Then $k$ numbers are counted starting from the next one and the $k$-th one is removed again, and so on.
 The process stops when one number remains.
 It is required to find the last number.

 This task was set by **Joseph** (Flavius Josephus) in the 1st century (though in a somewhat narrower formulation: for $k = 2$).

-This problem can be solved by modeling.
-Simplest modeling will work $O(n^{2})$.
-Using [segment tree](https://cp-algorithms.com/data_structures/segment_tree.html), we can perform modeling in $O(n \log n)$.
+This problem can be solved by modeling the procedure.
+Brute force modeling will work $O(n^{2})$.
+Using a [segment tree](/data_structures/segment_tree.html) we can improve it to $O(n \log n)$.
+We want something better though.

 ## Modeling a $O(n)$ solution

 We will try to find a pattern expressing the answer for the problem $J_{n, k}$ through the solution of the previous problems.

-Using modeling, we construct a table of values, for example, the following:
+Using brute force modeling we can construct a table of values, for example, the following:

 $$\begin{matrix} n\setminus k & 1 & 2 & 3 & 4 & 5 & 6 & 7 & 8 & 9 & 10\cr
 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1\cr